russelldorsey/osticket-prereqs/README.md

 <img width="955" height="1026" alt="Screenshot 2026-02-21 153027" src="https://github.com/user-attachments/assets/93c1aa90-a057-4d9c-ad56-90618fa5cdd0" />
 </p>
 <p>
-Register PHP from within IIS.
-From the osTicket-vm Home screen double click PHP Manager.
+Register PHP from within IIS Manager.
+From the osTicket-vm Home screen, double-click PHP Manager.
 Then select Register new PHP version.
 In the Register new PHP version window, click the 3 dots.
-Then double click the PHP folder and double click the php-cgi application and select OK.
+Then double-click the PHP folder, double-click the php-cgi application, and select OK.

 </p>
 <br />